Chart Color Schemes

 West Wollongong shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-West Wollongong has a notably high level of educational attainment among its residents aged 15 years and above.
-The percentage of residents with university qualifications is 34.2%, which exceeds the broader benchmarks of 21.3% in the Rest of NSW and 25.2% in the SA4 region.
-This significant educational advantage indicates a strong position for the area in relation to knowledge-based opportunities.
-Bachelor degrees are the most prevalent, with 21.7% of residents holding them, followed by postgraduate qualifications at 9.1%, and graduate diplomas at 3.4%.
+West Wollongong's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 34.2% have university qualifications, compared to 21.3% in the rest of NSW and 25.2% in the SA4 region.
+This indicates a significant educational advantage for the area, positioning it favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 21.7%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.4%).

-Vocational credentials are also prominent, with 31.6% of residents aged 15 years and above possessing such qualifications.
-This includes advanced diplomas held by 9.9% of residents and certificates held by 21.7%.
-Educational participation is particularly high in West Wollongong, with 35.8% of residents currently enrolled in formal education.
-This includes tertiary education (10.3%), primary education (9.2%), and secondary education (8.1%).
+Vocational credentials are also prominent, with 31.6% of residents aged 15+ holding such qualifications – advanced diplomas being 9.9% and certificates 21.7%.
+Educational participation is high in the area, with 35.8% of residents currently enrolled in formal education.
+This includes 10.3% in tertiary education, 9.2% in primary education, and 8.1% pursuing secondary education.

 Frequently Asked Questions - Education